Critique of political economy: Contemporary Marxian

-Feminism

-There has been a growing literature of feminist viewpoints in examinations of the foundations of political economy in the 21st century.

-According to economist Julie A. Nelson, feminist critiques of economics should start from the premise that "economics, like any science, is socially constructed."
-Feminist economists say that social constructs act to privilege male-identified, Western, and heterosexual interpretations of economics.
-They generally incorporate feminist theory and frameworks to show how traditional economics communities signal expectations regarding appropriate participants, to the exclusion of outsiders.
-Such criticisms extend to the theories, methodologies and research areas of economics, in order to show that accounts of economic life are deeply influenced by biased histories, social structures, norms, cultural practices, interpersonal interactions, and politics.

-Feminist economists often make a critical distinction that masculine bias in economics is primarily a result of gender, not sex.

 Differences between critics of economy and critics of economical issues

 One may differentiate between those who engage in critique of political economy, which takes on a more ontological character, where authors criticise the fundamental concepts and social categories which reproduce the economy as an entity.
 While other authors, which the critics of political economy would consider only to deal with the surface phenomena of the economy, have a naturalized understanding of these social processes.
 Hence the epistemological differences between critics of economy and economists can also at times be very large.

 In the eyes of the critics of political economy, the critics of economic issues merely critique certain practices in attempts to implicitly or explicitly rescue the political economy; these authors might for example propose universal basic income or to implement a planned economy.